nitinkapoor4070/nitinkapoor4070/README.md

 ### Hi there 👋, my name is Nitin Kapoor
 #### ~~Designer-Developer-Coder~~
-I'm from **India**, currently in the second year of my college.
-I really enjoy learning languages and frameworks.
+I'm currently in the second year of my college.
 Love to **code**
-My hobbies are: *swimming, cycling, Badminton*....

 Skills: **JS / HTML / CSS / PYTHON / C++**

-- 🔭 I’m currently working on my future...
-- 🌱 I’m currently learning DSA
 - 📫 How to reach me: @stevenkapoor85@gmail.com